abhishekprakash256/Docker/ReadMe.md

 ### Notes

+- The layered architecture are as follows for an example image : -
+  - base image layer
+  - changes in the apt packages
+  - changes in the pip packages
+  - source code
+  - update entry point
+- The layer 6 is created as the docker start the container and destroyed as the container are started
+- The 5 layers are read only and the 6 layers os the read and write layer
+- The docker should login before pull or push from the private registory
 - Multiple container can run on same machine
 - A machine has certain number of ports
 - conflict when same port on host machine